Doubling the information from the Double Helix

 Notes to editors

-The paper, entitled 'MiR-3120 Is a Mirror MicroRNA That Targets Heat Shock Cognate Protein 70 and Auxilin Messenger RNAs and Regulates Clathrin Vesicle Uncoating' is available to view on the Journal of Biological Chemistry website at: www.jbc.org/content/early/2012/03/05/jbc.M111.326041.abstract
+The paper, entitled 'MiR-3120 Is a Mirror MicroRNA That Targets Heat Shock Cognate Protein 70 and Auxilin Messenger RNAs and Regulates Clathrin Vesicle Uncoating' is published in the Journal of Biological Chemistry.

 BBSRC invests in world-class bioscience research and training on behalf of the UK public.
 Our aim is to further scientific knowledge, to promote economic growth, wealth and job creation and to improve quality of life in the UK and beyond.